 - There are 2 million active Facebook advertisers

 - 75% of brands promote their Facebook posts

 - 1 million small businesses advertise on Facebook

 Do you think they are all into Facebook ads without getting enough profits?
 Time to think up my friend!

-Making up your mind to create ads in Facebook and promote them simply is of no use.
-Rather, before getting into it, you need to know how to create effective ads that will get good number of click-through rates.
+Making up your mind to create ads on Facebook and promote them simply is of no use.
+Rather, before getting into it, you need to know how to create effective ads that will get a good number of click-through rates.
 You can measure the effectiveness of your ad through click-through rates which indicate the number of clicks on the ads (the number of users who have clicked your ad link).